MohamedNasser525/MohamedNasser525/README.md

 -🔭 I’m currently working on Back-end Applications

--🌱 I’m also currently learning Dot-Net Core
+-🌱 I’m also currently learning .NET Core

 -🤝 I’m looking for help with Backend_Job_Offer

--👨‍💻 All of my projects are available at https://github.com/MohamedNasser525?tab=repositories
+-👨‍💻 All of my projects are available at [Repositories](https://github.com/MohamedNasser525?tab=repositories)

--💬 Ask me about (.net Core)
+-💬 Ask me about (.NET Core)

 -📫 How to reach me mo.nasser525@gmail.com 📧 ✌️✌️❤️

--📄 Know about my experiences https://drive.google.com/file/d/1wsWyNc6RYGq_EbZBqopFMfWamHp0HrjA/view?usp=sharing
+-📄 Know about my experiences [CV](https://drive.google.com/file/d/1DIWSahtrC9aRJBjAIxE0E1TpNIQvrNe0/view?usp=sharing)

 -⚡ 2be || !2be